When publishing using data from the TriNetX network or TriNetX as a method, the following guidelines must be adhered to:

 If a TriNetX platform with browser-based real-time analytical features was used:

-“….We used TriNetX, a global federated health research network providing access to statistics on electronic medical records (diagnoses, procedures, medications, laboratory values, genomic information) from approximately xy Million patients in yz large Healthcare Organizations predominately.
-As a federated network, TriNetX received a waiver from Western IRB since only aggregated counts, statistical summaries of de-identified information, but no protected health information is received, and no study-specific activities are performed in retrospective analyses…”
+“….We used TriNetX, a global federated health research network providing access to electronic medical records (diagnoses, procedures, medications, laboratory values, genomic information) from approximately xy Million patients in yz large Healthcare Organizations.
+The TriNetX platform only uses aggregated counts and statistical summaries of de-identified information.
+No Protected Health Information (PHI) or Personal Data is made available to the users of the platform…”

 If a dataset, downloaded from TriNetX, was used: